Review of the Glock Model 43 subcompact

 The Glock 43 is a subcompact option for everyday carry.
 These weapons are designed to minimize “printing” under a shirt or sticking above for deep concealment.
 The G43 provides a viable option for those who do not want to carry a full-size firearm all the time and are unwilling to deal with revolvers along with all the nuances that come with the wheel gun.

 On the 43, the longer barrel allows for better stabilization of the bullet.
-It also allows for a longer slide and a better sight radius than the 36.
+It also provides for a longer slide and a better sight radius than the 36.
 This also means contact shooting is not “safely” attainable since the slide can be put out of battery.

 CONCLUSION ON THE GLOCK 43